What is Flexeril? What is Flexeril used for?

 On the other hand, people who take the medication only once a day may not achieve steady concentrations, which causes the drug to be eliminated at a faster rate because it “accumulates” less in the plasma.

-Those who use Flexeril 3 times a day should take more time to reduce it than those who take it 2 times a day or a single daily dose.
+Those who use Flexeril 3 times a day should take more time to reduce it than those who take it two times a day or a single daily dose.

 In addition to the frequency of use, it is necessary to consider the period during which you have been taking Flexeril.
 Those who took the medication 3 times a day for only 2 days should excrete the medication faster than someone who takes it with the same frequency for 5 days.